NG-ZORRO/ng-zorro-antd/components/tooltip/doc/index.en-US.md

 ## Exclude body element's scroll event need to refresh the position of CDK

 In using the tooltip (including popconfirm、popover), the body element's scroll event will update the position of the tooltip.
 It will never update the tooltip's position if the scroll event happens in a custom element.
 You can add the `cdkScrollable` directive to achieve the goal.
-Take notice that you need to import relative package `import {ScrollingModule} from '@angular/cdk/scrolling';`, for more information you can visit [scrolling/api](https://material.angular.io/cdk/scrolling/api).
+Take notice that you need to import relative package `import { ScrollingModule } from '@angular/cdk/scrolling';`, for more information you can visit [scrolling/api](https://material.angular.io/cdk/scrolling/api).

 ## Note